Wimfish1/StorageTransfer/README.md

 - Blacklist certain items within the config
 - Change the distance away from the storage players can be with config

+## Permission

+- `depositall` is the only permission you need to be able to use the command.

 ## Example Configuration

 ```xml